Insights, Products

 The responsibility for ensuring GDPR compliance falls on the business sending messages, so we recommend speaking to your own team to figure out your business’ own unique circumstances before getting started with any new messaging program.

-When it comes to security, RCS and RBM offer enhanced features and security measures compared to traditional SMS, including encryption in transit and with verified business profiles.
-This provides users a more trustworthy messaging experience which promises to only get better as RCS continues to develop.
+When it comes to security, RCS offers enhanced features and security measures compared to traditional SMS, including encryption in transit and with verified business profiles.
+And with Apple’s commitment to E2EE in a future version of iOS, this is paving the way for more secure and trusted business messaging solutions in the future.

 For businesses, adopting a secure messaging channel like RCS is a smart first step toward building trust with your customers.
 But security doesn’t stop there!
 It’s crucial to stay informed, consult with your team, and ensure your messaging practices comply with the legal requirements in all the regions you’re operating in.